 No. Panels are only one of many reasons that people come to a con.
 None of the panels or events are mandatory to attend.

-Volunteers will have to take care of their own admission, but after filling a quota of volunteer hours, volunteers will earn a day-pass to our next con.
+Volunteers will have to take care of their own admission.
+After a volunteer has completed a 4 hour shift, they will earn a one-day pass to a future BHC event.